jenkins-x-charts/jenkins-x-installer/README.md

   .
 ```

-follow the logs of the `jx boot` kubernetes job, note is may take a minute for the pod of the job to start as the node needs to download the image and start it.
+follow the logs of the `jx boot` kubernetes job, note is may take a minute or twp for the pod of the job to start as the node needs to download the image and start it.

 ```bash
 kubectl logs job/jx-boot -f